sunidhijain13/CareLens/README_CareLens.md

 ## 💡 Inspiration

-Behind every strong patient is often an even stronger caregiver—someone who gives everything and rarely gets the support they need.
+Behind every strong patient is often an even stronger caregiver someone who gives everything and rarely gets the support they need.
 I built CareLens to change that—to offer emotional check-ins for the ones who are always checking on others.

 ---